shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 - 2025.12: I serve as a Youth Editorial Board Member for Digital Twins and Applications (EI).
 - 2025.11: I serve as an Area Chair for ICASSP 2026.
 - 2025.10: One paper is accpeted by IJAR (CCF-B).
-- 2025.10: One paper is accpeted by TCSVT, congratulations to co-authors.
+- 2025.10: One paper is accpeted by IEEE TCSVT, congratulations to co-authors.
-- 2025.05: One paper is accpeted by TIM, congratulations to Ze Zhang.
+- 2025.05: One paper is accpeted by IEEE TIM, congratulations to Ze Zhang.
 - 2025.05: One paper is accepted by MIR.
 - 2025.04: Our team set up the "AI and Cognization Security Lab" led by Prof. Xinghao Jiang (Vice President of Shanghai Jiao Tong University)
 - 2025.03: One paper is accepted by IEEE TIM.